WEX Fleet Cards Review: Are They Right for Your Fleet?

 WEX is a fleet card provider, offering four branded cards.
 Its customer service team is US-based and WEX has tons of US site coverage, making it a great choice for US-based businesses.

-We know how important it is for customers to find a fleet card provider that is affordable, provides fuel savings, and has a wide station coverage.
-That's why we've done a deep dive into WEX's fees, coverage, and pros and cons.
+We know how important it is for customers to find the best fleet card provider that is affordable, provides fuel savings, and has a wide station coverage.
+That’s why we’ve done a deep dive into WEX’s fees, coverage, and pros and cons.

-With 10 years of experience in the world of fleet cards, we’re uniquely placed to put WEX under the microscope and examine why it shines, and what it lacks.
+With 10 years of experience in the world of fleet cards, we’re well-equipped to put WEX under the microscope and examine why it shines, and what it lacks.
 Read on for our expert advice on WEX’s different fleet cards, and whether or not they’re right for you.

 Quick facts: